Dyspareunia is a common problem for many postmenopausal women.

 Other causes of pain with intercourse include skin diseases in the genital area, such as eczema and psoriasis; conditions such as endometriosis, pelvic inflammatory disease, bladder prolapse, and infections of the urinary tract, vagina, or reproductive organs; certain cancer treatments; injury to the pelvic area from childbirth; reconstructive surgery; damage to the pudendal nerve, which supplies the vaginal area; musculoskeletal complaints, such as arthritis or tight hip or pelvic muscles; and some kinds of male sexual dysfunction (prolonged intercourse may increase vaginal friction and pain).

 Psychological or emotional factors may be involved.
 Stress, anxiety, depression, guilt, a history of sexual abuse, an upsetting pelvic exam in the past, or relationship troubles can also be at the root of sexual pain.
 Some women experience vaginismus—involuntary clenching of vaginal muscles to prevent penetration.
 Vaginismus is especially common among women who associate the vaginal area with fear or physical trauma.
-"If you've had a painful early experience, like a horrible episiotomy repair, the pelvic floor muscles seem to remember and make the vagina say, 'Nothing comes in here,' " says Dr. Stewart.

 Your clinician will ask about your pain—when it began, where and when it hurts, how it feels, and what you've done to relieve it—and may have questions about your relationship with your partner.
 She or he will also want to know about your gynecologic history (e.g., surgeries and childbirths) and any medical conditions or concerns.